 Concrete: a mixture of aggregates and cement.
 The cement and water bind the aggregate into a solid mass.
 Concrete is the world's most widely-used material and is the basic building block for basements, driveways, sidewalks....

 Steel: an alloy of iron with small amounts of carbon, widely used in construction and armament.
-Mechanical properties can vary widely.
+Mechanical properties can vary over a wide range.

 Cargo Measurements